 TURMERIC ––– has anti-inflammatory properties, and boosts glutathione

 MILK THISTLE ––– boosts glutathione and also lowers blood glucose.

 Night Time Supplements

 - ELDERBERRY –––– Elderberry’s good for immunity.
 Night’s a convenient time to take it.
 I sweeten it with a little allulose, which lowers blood glucose.

 - VITAMIN C (LIPOSOMAL) –––– (I like Mercola’s best but sometimes take other brands).
 I take it because it detoxifies NAD and raises collagen. – 2 grams

 - NAC (regular and sustained release) (Jarrow) –––– (for clear breathing when I’m sleeping)

 - MELATONIN –––– I take a very tiny microdose, 0.3 to 0.6 mg at night, because it both raises hGH and promotes sleep.
 When I take it, I usually sleep better, longer and deeper.

-- See this page for more information.
+- Doing so also supports my Youtube channel.
+See this page for more information.

 - For more about my approach to anti-aging, see the REKINDLE PROTOCOL page